The St. Francis Xavier Fund for Missionary Churches

 Despite those challenges, these parish communities have stood strong as outstanding disciples of faith, by helping one another with childcare, online learning, food sharing, prayer and so much more.

-The St. Francis Xavier Fund for Missionary Churches provides resources to parishes deemed vital to the Diocese, vibrant in pastoral and lay leadership who exhibit true discipleship in their outreach ministries yet face socioeconomic challenges.
+The St. Francis Xavier Fund for Missionary Churches provides resources to urban parishes deemed vital to the Diocese, vibrant in pastoral and lay leadership who exhibit true discipleship in their outreach ministries yet face socioeconomic challenges.

 HOW WE FUND